 A year later: What we learned about driving transformation

-We (Olivier and Daniel) are part of a publicly owned company in the transportation industry that is in the midst of a change.
+We (Olivier and Daniel) work at SBB, a publicly owned Swiss railway company, in the midst of a change.
 The mobility needs of our customers are changing and new technological opportunities arise continually – but so do challenges, such as new competitors.

 We are part of the IT department, which has started an agile transformation.
 Daniel is the Team Lead of the user experience (UX) team and Olivier was in charge of a team of software developers.
 Both teams were quite big with a dozen internal employees and some external employees.
 Beside the daily management, both had some additional responsibilities.
-Daniel’s mission was to increase the maturity of UX in the company with his team.
+Daniel’s mission was to improve the UX of applications and increase the maturity of UX in the company with his team.
 Oliviers mission was to unify a spread out team of software engineers and prepare them to lead digitalisation.

 While starting is easy, it is harder to progress towards your mission and you quickly encounter hurdles.
 As the months go by, you begin to feel alone, stuck in a loop with your colleagues, or that it is moving to slowly.
 You feel like your mission is not clear enough, you lack a thorough discussion on how to cope with all this stuff.

 That was the situation before we started to look for support.
 We wanted an exchange with new peers and an outside view on what we are doing.
 We wanted a solution to drive the change and take it to the next level.

 Several colleagues recommended Hyper Island to us but we were unsure how an online course could help us to get moving again.
 It was a new form of learning experience for us.
 The experience was surprisingly intense and we overcame our initial doubts that it could be difficult to only participate online.